dwing4g/signpost-fast-travel/README.md

 1. Add `content=signpost-fast-travel.omwscripts` and `content=signpost-fast-travel.omwaddon` to your load order in `openmw.cfg` or enable them via OpenMW-Launcher
     * If you're also using [Signposts Retextured](https://www.nexusmods.com/morrowind/mods/42126), activate the `PB_SignpostsRetextured.omwaddon` and `PB_SignpostsRetexturedTR.omwaddon` (if also using TR) plugins that come with this instead of the ones that come with it.

+#### How It Works

+This mod will generate up to 100 spawn points in every named exterior cell you visit.
+When you activate a signpost, if you've been to the location named on the sign, you will be transported there using one of the generated points.

+**SPOILER ALERT BELOW!!!!** (on the website, highlight with your mouse to see)

+<span class="spoiler">There is a semi-hidden menu-based fast travel system that allows you to visit _any_ named exterior you've previously been to by activating _any_ signpost.
+Doing this brings up a menu that lists each location you can travel to.
+In order to use this feature, the player must find a Mage's Guild member in Nchuleftingth that can trade for a special item which enables this mode of travel.
+Full details will be explained by this NPC.</span>

+**SPOILER ALERT ENDS!!!!**

 #### Configuration

 Various aspects of this mod are configurable via the script settings menu (ESC >> Options >> Scripts):